 The pharmacy provides a safe, secure and professional environment for people to receive healthcare.
+But it is small and often becomes crowded with people waiting for prescriptions.
 The pharmacy has a soundproofed room where people can have private conversations with members of the pharmacy team.